For all the dog owners and dog lovers residing in Korea, it’s really good to know how to say “dog” in Korean.

 That dog followed me all the way home.

-Before ending this lesson on how to say ‘dog’ in Korean, it might be handy for you to learn some words similar to it.
+Before ending this lesson on how to say “dog” in Korean, it might be handy for you to learn some words similar to it.

 A Word of Caution About Romanization in Korean

 While we often give the romanization for the words and phrases we talk about, it’s best to actually learn the Korean alphabet, Hangul.
 This is because romanization is only an approximation of the sounds in Korean.
 It can often be confusing because the pronunciation isn’t exact, so it’s easy to be misunderstood.
-Romanization is perhaps best left to assist in learning the pronunciation of the words.

-Now as long as you can remember this lesson you should be ready to tell people about your never dying love of dogs, describe the pups you are raising, or simply point at every dog you see on the streets while jumping up and down chanting 멍멍이(meongmeongi)!
+Now, as long as you can remember this lesson, you should be ready to tell people about your never dying love of dogs, describe the pups you are raising, or simply point at every dog you see on the streets while jumping up and down chanting 멍멍이(meongmeongi)!